 To find out more information, visit the Crossrail 2 website (external link).

 Cycling in London has more than doubled in the last decade.
-To improve safety for cyclists, other road users and pedestrians, TfL are building a Cycle Superhighway that will link White Hart Lane stadium to Liverpool Street station.
+To improve safety for cyclists, other road users and pedestrians, TfL have built a cycle route that links White Hart Lane stadium to Liverpool Street station.

 For more information visit the TfL website (external link).